some-natalie/some-natalie/speaking/README.md

 # speaking

-Examples, slides, and other resources from [conference talks](https://some-natalie.dev/speaking)
+Examples and other resources from [conference talks](https://some-natalie.dev/speaking)